-Parts of the city could be quite dangerous because of deep trenches, piles of dirt, and structures on the verge of collapse, but Romeo says he always felt safe from harm.
+Parts of the city could be quite dangerous because of deep trenches and structures on the verge of collapse, but Romeo says he always felt safe from harm.
 He was surprised to see that even in the face of economic uncertainty, people persisted.
-“No one was complaining or upset,” he explains, “It just seemed like business as usual.”
+“No one was complaining or upset,” he explains.
+“It just seemed like business as usual.”

 And he did have moments of great joy, like the time he gave American candy to three Cuban children, and the mother was so grateful she insisted they go back to thank him a second time.